 You and your business partners have a great idea that you are convinced will be successful.
 Going into business together will help you all pursue your common goals, and provide each of you with a comfortable standard of living.

 Every company faces challenges.
 It is inevitable that at some point you and your business partners will have a disagreement about something.
 There is no chance that you will always be in lock-step about every single issue that your company faces.
-In this post, we discuss some of the things that you can do to help prevent a business dispute from having a negative impact upon your company.
+In this post, we discuss some of the things that you can do to help prevent a business dispute from having a negative impact on your company.

 The best time to think about what happens and how you will resolve these disputes is at the time you form your company.
 Discuss dispute resolution strategies with your partners.
 Ask how they want to approach these matters when problems arise.
 Put together a solid plan that tells everyone how disputes will be addressed in the future.
 Knowing how things work can be a very positive first step toward ensuring that problems stay minor instead of threatening the future of your company.